 Legal use of an e-scooter

-It is legal to use an e-scooter on private land with the permission of the land owner.
+It's legal to use an e-scooter on private land with the permission of the land owner.

-riding through red lights: Fixed Penalty Notice, £100 fine and possible penalty points
+riding through red lights; Fixed Penalty Notice, £100 fine and possible penalty points